lsds/KungFu/README.md

 ## Benchmark

-KungFu allows users to adapt the choice of synchronisation and can still out-perform specialised distributed training systems.
-We benchmark the performance of KungFu on a GPU cluster that has 16 V100 GPUs hosted by 2 DGX-1 stations.
+KungFu allows users to adapt the choice of synchronisation strategy, and it can still out-perform specialised distributed training systems.
+We benchmark the performance of KungFu on a GPU cluster that has 16 V100 GPUs hosted by 2 DGX-1 machines.
-The stations are interconnected by a 100Gbps network.
-We benchmark the training throughput of
- ResNet-50, VGG16 and InceptionV3.
+The machines are interconnected by a 100 Gbps network.
+We benchmark the training throughput of ResNet-50, VGG16 and InceptionV3.
 These models represent different kinds of training workloads.

 In the synchronous training case, we compare KungFu (``SyncSGDOptimizer``) with [Horovod](https://github.com/horovod/horovod) (0.16.1).
 Horovod uses OpenMPI 4.0.0.
 We evaluate the spectrum of batch size (from 256 to 4096) commonly used by S-SGD users.
-This batch size is evenly shared by 16 GPUs.
+This batch size is evenly shared by the 16 GPUs.

-As we can see,
-KungFu outperforms Horovod in all tested models, in particular with small batch sizes and thus the frequency for synchronisation is high.
+As we can see, KungFu outperforms Horovod on all tested models, in particular with small batch sizes and thus when the frequency of synchronisation is high.

 ![sync](benchmarks/synchronisation/result/sync-scalability.svg)

 In the asynchronous training case, we compare KungFu (``PeerModelAveragingOptimizer``) with TensorFlow parameter servers (1.13.1).
-We uses the same spectrum of batch size as above.
-KungFu also exhibits better scalablity compared to parameter servers.
+We uses the same range of batch sizes as above.
+KungFu exhibits better scalablity compared to to the parameter server.

 ![async](benchmarks/synchronisation/result/async-scalability.svg)